andrewsunglaekim/event-loop-workshop/readme.md

 }
 ```

 Depending on the computer, the above code takes roughly a second while dev tools are open.
-If we were to pour through the logs after clicking several times very quickly, we would see that none of the numbers get mixed up, each function completely finishes before the next message in the task get's queued.
+If we were to pour through the logs after clicking several times very quickly, we would see that none of the numbers get mixed up, each function completely finishes before the next function in the loop gets run.

-###  JS single threaded but async (2/47)
+###  JS single threaded but async?
+(2/47)
 Even though we say JS as a language is single threaded, browsers and `node.js` are not.
 Things like `.setTimeout`, `XMLHttpRequest` file I/O are browser or node apis which behaviors are handled outside of the main thread.
 We can't tie up the main thread with long processes like fetching data or waiting of n milliseconds.

 Instead, we call functions to defer these processes to browser/node apis.
 Those apis get plugged back into the main thread through the message queue.